 Accessibility Information for Visitors

 Travelling as a person with a disability requires a lot of planning and organization.
 Whether you are coming to Queen's University for a visit, tour, Homecoming, or a convocation ceremony many resources are available to assist you make accessible arrangements for your visit to Queen's.
-If you need assistance with your accessibility needs or arrangements, please contact the Accessibility Hub Coordinator who can connect you with a volunteer or point you in the right direction.

 It is best to not book your tickets online.
 Call and talk with a customer service representative.
 Before booking your ticket, please make inquiries and any accessibility requests to the ticket agent.
 Many Via Rail stations are accessible and have lifts available for boarding or unboarding the trains.
 Via's Kingston station has accessible access to station, ticket office, washrooms and trains.
 Also available, wheelchair and a wheelchair lift.
 Via's website offers more detailed information for accessibility, adapted services, and unaccompanied minors.